KILTprotocol/spec-ext-credential-api/readme.md

 Once the decision not to approve the attestation request has been made, the attester SHOULD send this message.
-If the corresponding credential is stored in the extension, on receiving this message the extension MUST mark it as rejected and SHOULD offer the user to remove it.
+If the corresponding credential is stored in the extension, on receiving this message the extension MUST mark it as rejected and SHOULD offer the user the option to remove it.

 |||
 |-|-|